AntonPiekhotin/JustPark/README.md

 #### Data Persistence
 Data is stored in a PostgreSQL database.
 The database schema is created automatically by Hibernate.

+#### Validation
+Validation is performed on the server side using Jakarta Validation.
+The application checks if the data is valid before doing any operations.

 #### Roles
 There are 2 roles in the system: USER and ADMIN.
 Users can create and manage their parkings, while admins can manage all application entities.